Clemapfel/mousetrap/docs/01_installation.md

 # Chapter 1: Installation

 In this chapter, we will learn
-+ how to install mousetrap and it's dependencies
++ How to install mousetrap and it's dependencies
-+ how to create our first GUI application
++ How to create our first GUI application
-+ how to uninstall mousetrap if we decide to do so
++ How to uninstall mousetrap, if we decide to do so

-If there is an issue with any step in this chapter, consider continuing onto the [troubleshooting section](#troubleshooting).

 ### Dependencies

 To install mousetrap from source, the following dependencies are needed:

 + `CMake`: To build and install mousetrap
-+ `GTK4`: Engine for all GUI elements
++ `GTK4`: Engine for all GUI elements and File I/O
 + `OpenGL`: Hardware accelerated rendering
 + `GLM`: CPU-side OpenGL-related Math
 + `GLEW`: Loading of OpenGL extensions
-+ `SFML`: Audio-playback and Joystick Interface
++ `SFML`: Audio-playback, joystick interface

 We'll also need a C++17-capable compiler, for example those provided by GCC or clang.